cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 # . is path to Dockerfile
 sudo docker build -t postgres .

-# from here you run the same commands from the pulling section
+# from here you run the same commands as if you pulled the images
-# except change cloudandbigdatalab/postgres to postgres in run command
+# EXCEPT change cloudandbigdatalab/image_name to image_name
 ```

 ### Host 2